 Sponsor A School

-Partner in the construction of new school buildings (often the first permanent structure in the community), teacher education, and school supplies and textbooks.
+Partner with us, in the construction of new school buildings that are often the first permanent structures in the community, teacher education, school supplies and textbooks.

-The Ku-Ku Project empowers widowed mothers in Kenya to become small business owners to brighten the future for their families.
-Each widow receives a 1-year micro-loan of 5 chickens along with training in business and animal care.
+This project empowers widowed mothers to become small business owners.
+Each widow receives a 1-year micro-loan of 5 chickens along with training in business and animal care. $35.00